|

 my adventure, and we talked for a while.
 I set up my tarp on the

-edge of the picnic area on a level spot and drank up from the spring.
+edge of the picnic area on a level spot and drank up my fill of

 Gonzo!